wldkperera/Notes/Synapse.md

 Control flow is an orchestration of pipeline activities that include cheating activities in a sequence, branching and defining parameters at a pipeline level, and passing arguments while invoking the pipeline on-demand or from a trigger.

+**Built in pool** - best used when you need predictable performance and cost.
+**Dedicatd pool** - ideal for unplanned or ad hoc workloads that the diagnostic analytics approach would generate.
+It works best when performing data exploration or preparing data for data virtualization.

 ### paramters

 ![image](https://github.com/user-attachments/assets/cd866c88-8b16-42f1-a8b3-363b61341e3e)